-The OIG staff consists of four full-time positions, namely, the IG and three other auditors.
-Currently, there are three staff members on board, the IG and two auditors.
-The OIG is actively recruiting to fill an auditor's position.
-There is no investigator or general counsel on the staff.
-To provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
-We also have a Memorandum of Understanding with the National Credit Union Administration's (NCUA) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+NEA OIG staff currently consists of four full-time positions, namely, the IG and three other auditors.
+There is no investigator or general counsel on staff.
+To provide a reactive investigative capability, we have a Memorandum of Understanding with the General Services Administration's Office of Inspector General (GSA OIG) whereby GSA OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
+We have a Memorandum of Understanding with the National Credit Union Administration's Office of Inspector General that details procedures to be used for providing NEA OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+We also have a Memorandum of Understanding with the US International Trade Commission's Office of Inspector General to provide technical assistance for our evaluation of NEA's compliance with the Federal Information Security Management Act of 2002.

-It is possible that the resources provided for the OIG may, at some time, need to be changed.
-Any such adjustment should be based on periodic evaluations of the OIG as gauged by the performance measures identified in this strategic plan and available resources.
+It is possible that the resources provided for NEA OIG may, at some time, need to be changed.
+Any such adjustment should be based on periodic evaluations of NEA OIG as gauged by the performance measures identified in this strategic plan and available resources.